Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 If you’re looking to enjoy Otavalo’s countryside – a fantastic choice! – check out the beautiful and peaceful Atallaro Hospedaje located on nearby the nearby San Pablo Lake.

-You’ll have an amazing view of the lake and volcano, and can reach Otavalo with a short taxi ride.
-Rooms are very comfortable and inviting and the ground are beautiful.
+You’ll have an amazing view of the lake and volcano and can reach Otavalo with a short taxi ride.
+The rooms are very comfortable and inviting and the grounds are beautiful.
 This is a lovely escape from Otavalo.

 Hacienda Cusin ($$ – $$$)